 - 2 small 6-inch saucepans

 - Mixing bowl

 - 100 ml (just under ½ cup) dairy-free milk, e.g. soya or coconut

 - 2 tsp vegan butter

-- Meanwhile, in a large mixing bowl, measure out the flour and baking powder
+- In a large mixing bowl, stir together the flour, protein powder and baking powder

 - Make a well and crack the egg into it, then add the vanilla extract and whisk together, whilst gradually adding the milk to make a thick batter

 - On a medium-high heat, melt the butter in two small frying pans.
 Pour a generous amount of batter so that it fills each pan.
 (If using one large pan, pour the mix into two round cookie-cutters.
 Remove the cutters after 60 seconds once the mix is mostly set)

 - Cook over a medium heat for about 2-3 minutes, or until the top has started to bubble and solidify.
 Using a pliable spatula, flip the pancakes over to the other side and continue cooking for another 2-3 minutes, until golden brown